Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 However, the code we have used in the above examples will only be able to show a single value.

 To display all values of a custom field, we need to modify the code and make it return the data in an array.
-You will need to add the following code in your theme file:
+You will need to add the following code to your theme file:

 <?php